CubedNetwork/fabulously-optimized-wiki/install-instructions.md

    * If you got a prompt for popup windows or multiple downloads, please accept it - technical limitation.
 4. Open the zip file and copy **all folders** [(why?)](vanilla-launcher-faq.md#so-i-just-copy-the-mods-right) to your _.minecraft_ folder
    * If asked - replace the files.
-5. Recommended: delete `options.txt` to get [FO default settings](changed-options.md)
+5. Recommended: delete `options.txt` to get [FF default settings](changed-options.md)
     * Your vanilla options like selected resource packs, language, keybinds will be reset but you can reapply them later.
     * If you choose not to do this, please at least enable bundled resource packs manually.
 6. Launch the installed Fabric profile
-7. If you now see "Fabulously Optimized" in the right bottom corner, you're done!
+7. If you now see "Fabulously Forgified" in the right bottom corner, you're done!

 </details>